Skip to main content

 Delete Files

 The Delete Files automation permanently removes files from a selected folder path.
-It can run on a schedule and supports advanced file matching, making it useful for regular cleanup workflows such as removing temporary files, outdated reports, expired data, or logs no longer needed.
+It can run on a schedule, respond to file action based triggers, or be initiated via an inbound webhook.
+The automation supports advanced file matching, making it useful for regular cleanup workflows including removing temporary files, outdated reports, expired data, or logs that are no longer needed.

 When to Use Delete Files Automation